-They are the latest version of Roger microphones and have the capability to install Roger receivers directly to Marvel hearing aids for direct streaming and access to the proven performance of Roger1.
+They are the latest version of Roger microphones and have the capability to install Roger receivers directly to Paradise and Marvel hearing aids for direct streaming and access to the proven performance of Roger1.

 The TV Connector is an easy-to-use device used together with Phonak Audeo B-Direct to support direct connectivity.

 This exciting and easy to use wireless teacher microphone is the core component of the Roger for Education portfolio and gives students and...

 A handy microphone for various listening situations.
 Thanks to its portable design, it can be conveniently used where additional support is needed over distance and in...

 An effective yet simple microphone with only two buttons for clients who desire ultimate simplicity with full Roger performance, including listening to multimedia.

 Small microphone designed for one-to-one conversations.
 Featuring a directional microphone, the user can focus on a conversation with their partner.

 When connected to hearing aids or cochlear implants, these receivers allow your clients to hear sounds transmitted by a Roger microphone.

 Phonak DECT II is compatible with all Venture and Belong hearing aids.